-Assessment News Roundup – What We’re Reading 5/20/16 A weekly list of news and items of interest on the issue of K12 assessments.
-From AASA: Looking for resources related to Every Student Succeeds Act (ESSA)?
-AASA has designed this webpage with a focus on supporting school superintendents in their efforts to understand and implement ESSA. […]CONTINUE READING →
+Assessment News Roundup – What We’re Reading 6/10/16 A weekly list of news and items of interest on the issue of K12 assessments.
+From EdWeek: State accountability plans are due in March 2017, but state chiefs and others remain uncertain about how a leadership change in Washington will impact the deadlines and requirements under ESSA. […]CONTINUE READING →

-Assessment News Roundup – What We’re Reading (and watching) 5/13/16 A weekly list of news and items of interest on the issue of K12 assessments.
-From Ed-Week: Thanks to the Internet and other advances in technology, data of all sorts are more accessible than ever before.
-A new report from the Oceans of Data Institute, […]CONTINUE READING →
+Assessment News Roundup – What We’re Reading 6/3/16 (Welcome June!)
+A weekly list of news and items of interest on the issue of K12 assessments.
+From New America: In a new report by New America key obstacles are identified that prevent professional development from reaching its potential for growing teachers’ knowledge and skills in service of their students.
+No […]CONTINUE READING →

 In the current K12 education environment, student assessment data is used to make important decisions every day.
 Understanding assessments and data literacy are thus essential for all education stakeholders, from teachers and parents to administrators and policymakers.